FarkasZalan/GymBro/README.md

 - **Content Management:**

-    - Manage products (quantity, size, flavor/color-specific stock, pricing, and images).
+    - Manage products (quantity, size, flavor/color-specific stock, pricing, images and specified details based on the category).

-    - Handle blogs (content, tags, and related settings).
+    - Handle blogs (content, tags, recommendation).

     - Update and oversee orders with notifications for new reviews or orders.